AI Translation for Hotels in 2026: Deployment Guide

 The ROI math

-Hotels in mixed-international markets typically see 20-40% of guest interactions in a non-native-staff language.
-AI translation removes that friction entirely, which shows up in three places:
+Hotels in mixed-international markets often see a meaningful share of guest interactions in languages the current shift cannot handle confidently.
+AI translation reduces that friction in three places:

 Conclusion

-AI translation in hotels in 2026 is no longer a question of whether the technology works.
-It does.
+AI translation in hotels in 2026 is no longer a question of whether the technology is useful.
+It is.
 The question is which guest-facing surfaces you wire it into first, and how you keep humans in the loop on the edge cases.
 Start with the menu, add live chat, get pre-arrival emails covered, and protect your legal pages from auto-translation.
-That sequence will capture 90% of the value with very little risk.

 Sources